1 dead, 1 injured after an avalanche at a Tahoe-area resort - KESQ

 By Cheri Mossburg, Brad Parks and Taylor Ward, CNN

-Emergency crews are combing through a Lake Tahoe-area ski resort in California for possible missing people after an avalanche Wednesday morning.
+“More than 100 Palisades personnel participated in a beacon search, and two probe lines have been completed.
+The mountain is closed for the remainder of the day,” the sheriff’s office said.

+The debris field of the avalanche was roughly 150 feet wide, 450 feet long and 10 feet deep, it added.

-Cal Fire said teams responded to reports of “multiple people trapped” in the avalanche.
-The number of people potentially involved is unclear at this time.
+Cal Fire earlier told CNN that teams responded to reports of “multiple people trapped” in the avalanche.
 A video posted on social media showed one person, who did not appear to be severely injured, being dug out of the snow by fellow skiers.

-Patrick Lacey, a spokesperson with the Palisades Tahoe resort, told CNN an avalanche occurred on the Palisades side and that several teams were performing a search.

 A winter storm warning is in effect in the area with snow accumulations of 28-30 inches expected in the area of the resort.